American Institute of Physics (AIP)

 I would be glad to accept the logic that they are meaningless, but I have

-found too much within them to ignore them on such skepticism!
+found too much within them to ignore them based on my own skepticism!

 Best wishes,